 But, some activities that the nonprofit undertakes may subject it to tax.
 If a nonprofit conducts an unrelated trade or business to generate income, the nonprofit may be subject to the unrelated business income tax (UBIT).
 It does not matter that that income may be used to support the organization’s charitable efforts.

-However, if a nonprofit, tax-exempt organization regularly carries on a trade or business that is not substantially related to its exempt purpose, except that it provides funds to carry out that purpose, the organization is subject to tax on its income from that unrelated trade or business.
+That is, if a nonprofit, tax-exempt organization regularly carries on a trade or business that is not substantially related to its tax-exempt purpose (except that it provides funds to carry out that purpose) the organization is subject to tax on its income from that unrelated trade or business.

 How do I determine my nonprofit organization is subject to UBIT?

 Unrelated Business Income consists of income generated by the organization from activities that are not related to the exempt mission of the entity.
 Income from an activity is considered unrelated if all three of the conditions listed below are met:

 - Not substantially related to the organization’s tax exempt purpose